PundiAI/fxdex-docs/f-x-dex/fxdex_technical_paper_eng.md

 **1) Deposit stage**

-A minimum deposit of 512 Atom Token within two weeks is required to initiate a proposal.
-Any Atom Token holder can support a proposal by depositing the token.
+A minimum deposit of 10000 FX Token within two hours is required to initiate a proposal.
+Any FX Token holder can support a proposal by depositing the token.

 **2) Voting Stage**

 Validator will cast the vote on behalf of the delegators that delegated their vote ($FX) to that validator.
-Currently their are for options: "Approve", "Decline", "Veto" and "Abstain".
-The voting period lasts two weeks.
+Currently options: "Approve", "Decline", "Veto" and "Abstain".
+The voting period lasts two hours.

 **3) Counting Stage**